-In Order P-1223, former Assistant Commissioner Tom Mitchinson found that in order for a record to fall within the scope of paragraph 1 of section 65(6), an institution, in this case the Board, must establish that:
+In Order P-1223, former Assistant Commissioner Tom Mitchinson found that in order for a record to fall within the scope of paragraph 1 of section 65(6), an institution, in this case both MBC and the Board, must establish that:

-- 1. the record was collected, prepared, maintained or used by the Board or on its behalf; and - 2. this collection, preparation, maintenance or usage was in relation to proceedings or anticipated proceedings before a court, tribunal or other entity; and - 3. these proceedings or anticipated proceedings relate to labour relations or to the employment of a person by the Board.
+- 1. the record was collected, prepared, maintained or used by MBC or the Board or on their behalf; and - 2. this collection, preparation, maintenance or usage was in relation to proceedings or anticipated proceedings before a court, tribunal or other entity; and - 3. these proceedings or anticipated proceedings relate to labour relations or to the employment of a person by an institution.

 The Board submits that the files sought by the appellant contain information which falls within the ambit of section 65(6)1 of the Act.
-The files involve complaints of an unfair labour practice against a trade union brought by the appellant and another individual.
-The Board reviewed the complaints and dismissed them.

 The Board argues that:

-- 1. these records have been collected and/or prepared and/or maintained and/or used by the Board; - 2. the Board is an "institution"; - 3. the records relate to proceedings or anticipated proceedings before the Board. - 4. a complaint filed with the Board is a "proceeding"; - 5. the Board is a "tribunal" relating to labour relations.
+- 1. these records have been collected and/or prepared and/or maintained and/or used by the Board; - 2. the Board is an "institution"; - 3. the records relate to proceedings or anticipated proceedings before the Board.

+- 4. an application filed with the Board is a "proceeding"; - 5. the Board is a "tribunal" relating to labour relations.

-In the proceedings before the Board which resulted in the creation of the requested records, the employer was Hydro and not the Board.
+In the proceedings before the Board which resulted in the creation of the requested records, the employer was Management Board of Cabinet and not the Board.
 The only involvement of the Board in this matter was in its role as adjudicator.

 Section 65(6)1 refers to the collection, preparation, maintenance or use of records by or on behalf of an institution in proceedings before a court, tribunal or other entity.
 In my view, this does not extend to situations where the records relate to proceedings where the institution's involvement is in the role of adjudicator.
-Rather, in order to qualify as a collection, preparation, maintenance or use by or on behalf of the Board as an institution, in relation to the proceedings, it would have to be an entity subject to the processes of the adjudication body (itself), such as a party to the proceedings or a witness called to produce evidence which is relevant to the proceedings.
+Rather, in order to qualify as a collection, preparation, maintenance or use by or on behalf of the institution in relation to the proceedings, the Board would have to be an entity subject to the processes of the adjudication body (itself), such as a party to the proceedings or a witness called to produce evidence which is relevant to the proceedings.
 By necessary implication, the institution's role in such proceedings must be in its capacity as an employer or former employer in order to bring the records within the scope of section 65(6)1.

 This interpretation is supported by references throughout section 65(6) to proceedings and negotiations relating to the "employment of a person by the institution", and in section 65(6)3, to "labour relations or employment-related matters in which the institution has an interest".
-In my view, an institution such as the Board, acting as an impartial adjudicator would not "have an interest" in a labour relations or employment-related matter before it, in the sense intended by section 65(6)3.
+In my view, an institution such as the Board, acting as an impartial adjudicator could not "have an interest" in a labour relations or employment-related matter before it, in the sense intended by section 65(6)3.
 Such an interest would be inconsistent with impartial adjudication.

-Therefore, in my view, the records were not collected, prepared, maintained or used by or on behalf of the Board in relation to the proceedings before itself in the sense intended by section 65(6)1.
-I find that the application of this section, on the basis of the Board's role in the proceedings before it, has not been established.
+Therefore, in my view, the records maintained by the Board were not collected, prepared, maintained or used by or on behalf of the Board in relation to the proceedings before itself in the sense intended by section 65(6)1 and I find that the application of this section, on the basis of the Board's role in the proceedings before it, has not been established.
 I also note that, because the Board does not "have an interest" in the proceedings in the sense intended by section 65(6)3, this section also does not apply.